duct-framework/duct/README.md

 ## Overview

-Duct is designed to produce a standalone application, logging to STDOUT, with external configuration supppled through environment variables.
+Duct is designed to produce a standalone application, logging to STDOUT, with external configuration suppled through environment variables.
 This approach is common for server-side applications, and works well in environments like [Heroku][] and [Docker][].

-The core of every Duct application is the configuration map, loaded from one or more [edn][] resources, and interpretted by Integrant.
+The core of every Duct application is the configuration map, loaded from one or more [edn][] resources, and interpreted by Integrant.
 Each key/value pair in the configuration corresponds to a multimethod that can **initiate** the configuration into a concrete implementation.